chapel-lang/chapel/doc/rst/tools/mason/mason.rst

   ==> 2 packages.
   openssl  r-openssl

-Obiously there are two types of the package listed, so we need to figure out which one to use in our project.
+Obviously there are two types of the package listed, so we need to figure out which one to use.
 To find out more about a package, use ``mason external info <package>`` as follows::

   $ mason external info openssl